War of Independence

 On the 19th of January 1921 Volunteer Denis Hegarty was killed by British Forces at Barry’s Hall Timoleague County Cork, he was from Courtmacsherry.

 On Friday the 21st of January 1921 I.R.A.
 Volunteer Michael Magee was mortally wounded when taking part in an ambush at Drumcondra Bridge Dublin.
-A patrol of Auxiliary police arrived during the ambush and the I.R.A. were forced to retreat, Magee, who was from Arbour Hill Dublin, received bullet wounds to the legs and lower abdomen and was taken prisoner, loaded into a Crossley Tender and ended up in up in King George V Hospital (now St. Bricin's), where he died on Saturday morning 22 January 1921.
+A patrol of Auxiliary police arrived during the ambush and the I.R.A. were forced to retreat, Magee, who was from Arbour Hill Dublin, received bullet wounds to the legs and lower abdomen and was taken prisoner, loaded into a Crossley Tender and ended up in King George V Hospital (now St. Bricin's), where he died on Saturday morning 22 January 1921.
 The official cause of death was "Shock and Haemorrhage from gunshot wounds to the legs and lower abdomen".